xchapter7x/haikube/README.md

 - haikube can use any dockerhost its configured for to build the container images
 - haikube can store the container image in dockerhub by default, but can be configured to use any docker registry
 - haikube can install a helm chart (deployment, service, ingress) using the created docker image
+- haikube allows the user to define helm values in the haikube.yml

 ## features
 - `build`: build your container using a buildpack